-I’m pleased to announce that Young FI Guy – or The Details Man as we shall now call him around here – has joined Team Monevator as a contributor!
+I’m pleased to announce that the blogger formerly known as Young FI Guy – or The Details Man as we shall now call him around here – has joined Team Monevator as a contributor!
 He’s a former accountant who was financially free by 30.
 We’re jealous, and so we asked him to write about taxes.

 Few taxes engender controversy like inheritance tax (IHT).
 Despite it only being paid by around 4% of British estates, it’s subject to a great deal of debate.